 - tanks governed by the National Energy Board

-An essential new requirement that existing storage tank owners, as outlined above, are required to register their tank systems with Environment Canada by June 12, 2009.
+Storage tank owners, as outlined above, are required to register their tank systems with Environment Canada.
 New installations of storage tank systems must be registered prior to the first product fill.
-Also, as of June 12, 2010, a person delivering petroleum products will not be able to fill tanks which do not have an Environment Canada Identification number visible on or near the system.
+Also, a person delivering petroleum products will not be able to fill tanks which do not have an Environment Canada Identification number visible on or near the system.
 A delivery person is also required to inform the owner/department of any spill, or evidence of leaks or spills.

-Any existing system that has a single-walled underground tank must have a third-party precision leak test done by June 12, 2010.
+Any existing system that has a single-walled underground tank must have a third-party precision leak test done.
 Upon completion of the original precision leak test, the owner/operator shall set up ongoing leak detection or monitoring program, see the regulation for three acceptable monitoring options.
-Single-walled underground tanks that do not meet requirements in the new regulations must be removed no later than June 12, 2012 (see the regulation for details on the two exemptions).

 Any person doing work on petroleum storage tanks, such as installation and removal of tanks, must be licensed through the authority having jurisdiction within the province where the work is being done, licenses through the Canadian Petroleum Contractor’s Association are also recognized.
 Now that the federal government is referring to the CPCA regarding accredited licenses, this should help provincial bodies to adopt/accept CPCA certification for its members.

-These new regulations for federal properties and Aboriginal lands are in place to ensure that the environment, and the general public, is as safe as possible from contamination due to corrosion of petroleum storage tanks.
-For more information on these new regulations, please refer to Environment Canada’s website at www.ec.gc.ca/st-rs.
+These regulations for federal properties and Aboriginal lands are in place to ensure that the environment, and the general public, is as safe as possible from contamination due to corrosion of petroleum storage tanks.
+For more information on these regulations, please refer to Environment & Climate Change Canada’s weblinks below.